minutelab/demos/spark/cluster/README.md

 The simplest way to run it is:

-   spark.mlab -hosts <file>
+   spark.mlab

-Once the cluster is read the container will detach (see the next section for the meaining of the `-hosts` flag)
+Once the cluster is read the container will detach

-## Hosts file (a poor man's "DNS")

-To reliably work with a spark cluster client need to have resolvable names for all the cluster members.
-Since at the time of writing (May 2017) Minute Lab don't have built in DNS integration, the example uses hosts file.

-Once the cluster is ready it output a hosts file (to the place specified with the `-hosts` paramter), this can be imported to other containers (see for example the hue and zeppelin examples)

 ## Data persistence